philscott-dev/planner-nextjs/README.md

 ## Month Separator
 The Week and Month views should show a vertical line on the grid, between dates of different months.
 Ex: Jun 30th to Jul 1st

+## "Now" Indicator
+Display the current time of day as a vertical line